amit221/yourwayjs/README.md

 <h3>on</h3>
-use this function when you want do add an on event on a selctor outside the main container  that will work only on the current page
+Use this function when you want do add an "on event" on a selector outside the main container.
+The "on event" will work only on the current page

 ```
 yourwayjs.on(jquery selector,event,func)
 ```

 <h3>off</h3>
-use this function when you want manually off an event
+Use this function when you want manually off an event.

 ```
 yourwayjs.off(jquery selector)
 ```

 <h3>bind</h3>
-use this function when you want do add an bind event on a selctor outside the main container  that will work only on the current page
+Use this function when you want do add an "bind event" on a selector outside the main container.
+The "bind event" will work only on the current page.

 ```